 can be the employment of the symbol of an ox, aleph

 An acrophony can be said to be the naming of a letter by a word whose initial sound is the same as that which the letter represents.

 , actinophones (pl)

-The production of sound with rays involving the property or force in the sun's rays by which chemical changes are produced, as in photography.
+An instrument used for the production of sound by the action of ultraviolet rays: An actinophone is used for the creation of sound with rays involving the property or force in the sun's rays by which chemical changes are effected, as in photography.

 adiaphon (s) (noun)